RangerMauve/dat-store/README.md

 - Can start a local storage provider with `dat-store run-service`
 - Runs on `http://localhost:3472`.
 Configure port with `--port`, configure hostname / network interface with `--host`.
 - Server logs can be turned off using `--verbose false`
 - Binds to port `3282` for interacting with the P2P network.
-This can be configured with the `--dat-port` CLI option.
+This can be configured with the `--p2p-port` CLI option.
 - The service uses the [Dat SDK](https://www.npmjs.com/package/dat-sdk) to manage archives
 - Can work with multiple providers at the same time